vitessio/website/content/en/docs/user-guides/topology-service.md

 consistent.
 It is understood it will come at a higher latency cost and very low throughput.

-We never use the Topology Server as an RPC mechanism, nor as a storage system for logs.
+We never use the Topology Server as an RPC or queuing mechanism or as a storage system for logs.
 We never depend on the Topology Server being responsive and fast to serve every query.

 The Topology Server must also support a Watch interface, to signal when certain conditions occur on a node.
-This is used for instance to know when keyspaces topology changes (for resharding for instance).
+This is used, for instance, to know when the Keyspace topology changes (e.g. for resharding).

-### Global vs local
+### Global vs Local

 We differentiate two instances of the Topology Server: the Global instance, and the per-cell Local instance:

-* The Global instance is used to store global data about the topology that doesn’t change very often, for instance information about Keyspaces and Shards.
+* The Global instance is used to store global data about the topology that doesn’t change very often, e.g. information about Keyspaces and Shards.
   The data is independent of individual instances and cells, and needs to survive a cell going down entirely.
-* There is one Local instance per cell, that contains cell-specific information, and also rolled-up data from the global + local cell to make it easier for clients to find the data.
+* There is one Local instance per cell, that contains cell-specific information, and also rolled-up data from the Global + Local cell to make it easier for clients to find the data.
 The Vitess local processes should not use the Global topology instance, but instead the rolled-up data in the Local topology server as much as possible.